TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/picolisp/how-to-implement-the-solution.md

 set of parentheses at a minimum.

 Inside the parentheses, we have a function call.
-In this case, the print function is named prinl and the input is our “Hello, World!” string.
+In this case, the print function is named prinl and the input is our "Hello, World!" string.
 When executed, our string will print to the console.